AbooMinister25/arc/README.md

-# Arc 2.0.2
-### Python ASGI web framework for creating fast and dynamic web applications.
+# Arc 2.4.29### Python ASGI web framework for creating fast and dynamic web applications.

-Arc is a python micro framework for creating dynamic web pages.
+Arc is a python ASGI web framework for creating dynamic web pages.
 Arc is still under heavy devlopment, and all help is appreciated.
 Arc is built using `Starlette`, and runs on the lighting fast `uvicorn` web server.

 ## Installation
 Arc is relatively easy to get set up with.
 Arc is cross platform, and can be installed on any operating system.
 You can install it using pip.